Home » History » Index

 It’s true that the U.S. Forest Service authorized the Upper Willamette Winter Sports Association to begin clearing timber and brush from McFarland Butte — now known as Eagle Peak — in 1941, which is a year before Willamette Pass Ski Patrol distinguished itself from the original organization.
 But it would be 1945 — another three years after the home mountain got its exclusive ski patrol — before the Forest Service contracted with a concessionaire for the ski area’s first permanent rope tow.

-“The Obsidians (hiking and outdoor club) are the ones that actually started the ski patrol,” says former Willamette Pass Ski Patrol member Bill Temple, whose uncle, Roy Temple, was a founding member of the patrol and operator of that first ski tow.
+“The Obsidians (hiking and outdoor club) are the ones that actually started the ski patrol,” said former Willamette Pass Ski Patrol member Bill Temple, whose uncle, Roy Temple, was a founding member of the patrol and operator of that first ski tow.

-“The main (place) people went skiing at was up the McKenzie Pass — they set up a rope tow up there,” Temple says.
+“The main (place) people went skiing at was up the McKenzie Pass — they set up a rope tow up there,” Temple said.
 “Then when (Highway 58) got punched through, Roy Temple started the Willamette Pass Ski Area.”

 The National Ski Patrol has no archives to document the history of individual patrols, but the early emergence of WPSP tends to support a bit of local trivia — that the “035” prefix in the NSP numbers of Willamette patrollers means they are part of the 35th patrol to join the national organization.

 Did someone mention trivia?
 How about the fact that the By George run at Willamette Pass is named after George Korn, who owned the area from 1949 to 1962?
-Or that Swoosh! is a clever reference to the early Nike investments of the area’s current owners, the Wiper family, and June’s Run is named in honor of Tim Wiper’s mother; Good Time Charlie for his dad, Charles Wiper; and Sally’s Way for Tom Wiper Sr.’s spouse at the time.
+Or that Swoosh! is a clever reference to the early Nike investments of the Wiper family, and June’s Run is named in honor of Tim Wiper’s mother; Good Time Charlie for his dad, Charles Wiper; and Sally’s Way for Tom Wiper Sr.’s spouse at the time.
 Did you know that RTS really does not stand for Really Tough … anything?
 It was named for Richard T. Satagaj, an owner of the area in the early 1980s.
 Amber’s Way and Lois Lane, both located at the bottom of RTS?
 Those are named after Satagaj’s daughter and wife, respectively.

 And the histories of the mountain and the patrol are hopelessly intertwined.